scientific-python/scientific-python.org/content/summits/developer/2025-Nov/_index.md

 Project maintainers, please reach out to your individual projects or employers to determine whether they have funds to sponsor your attendance.

 ## Logistics

-We have space for 25 participants for three days and four nights.
+We have space for 20-25 participants for three days.
 This will be an invite-only event that requires upfront agreement to:
 (a) take part in at least one pre-summit planning meeting, (b) collaborate with fellow participants on a work plan,